pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Why it matters:
+- Why do all these phase matter?
   - I've noticed several patches being rejected because they do their work in the wrong phase.
     - There was a really cool temporal patch a few years ago that did nearly everything in the analysis phase.
 This quote is from that patch.
     - Early versions of the MERGE command patch were rejected with similar feedback.
-      - Robert Haas has an excellent post on that patch from 2019 giving specific reasons why you should do things in the right phase, as well as links to past feedback with yet more reasons.
+      - Robert Haas wrote an excellent review of that patch from 2019 giving specific reasons why you should do things in the right phase, as well as links to past feedback with yet more reasons.
         Robert and Tom's posts are both in the References at the end of my talk.
         I've been trying to find them again for years actually, but I could never get Google to give me what I wanted.